tastern-waterousco/web-app-runner/README.md

 	runner.start();

 The advantage to this approach is that it exposes the connect 'app', allowing you to use additional middleware.
 The disadvantage is that the script is static, so can't be re-read while the service is running.

+You can stop this server from the local host by doing this:

+	curl -d token=<appkey> http://127.0.0.1:<port>/shutdown

+Where appkey is defined in options and the port is the current listening port.
+Alternatively, you can find the PID by looking in the logs and send a kill signal (-2 or -9).

 #### Dynamic Configuration Example